The Big Send-off: Scalable and Performant Collectives for Deep Learning: Design of Scalable Collectives in PCCL

-In Section~\ref{sec:issues}, we identified several challenges affecting RCCL and Cray-MPICH in the context of all-gather and reduce-scatter collectives for deep learning workloads.
-These challenges create significant barriers to efficiently scaling large model training across thousands of GPUs.
-The central theme of this work is to developed optimized implementations of all-gather and reduce-scatter collectives that address these challenges.
-In this section, we present our proposed solutions, which are implemented in a new library called PCCL (Performant Collective Communication Library).
-We begin by discussing the design principles and strategies that drive our proposed solutions.
+In Section~\ref{sec:issues}, we identified several challenges affecting Cray-MPICH, NCCL, and RCCL, in the context of collective communication for deep learning workloads.
+These challenges create significant barriers to efficiently scaling DL workloads across thousands of GPUs.
+We now present the Performant Collective Communication Library (PCCL), which addresses these challenges through a three-pronged approach.